elmaxiboy/x-scraper/README.md

 **Note 1: When first runned, the script should download the requirements to emulate a Firefox webdriver and download the 3 sentiment-analysis models.
 This process can last for several minutes, depending on your internet speed**

 **Note 2: The UI interaction might fail due to unhandled exceptions (e.g. New pop-ups, elements not loading fast enough, webdriver failing, etc).
 Please retrying when such s scenario occur.
-Error screenshots are saved in the ´screenshots´ directory**
+Error screenshots are saved in the screenshots/ directory for inspection**

 With the virtual environment activated and the requirements installed, run the main script.